paddyzab/sixwallet/README.md

 User can find a sponsor of his efforts - either that be family member or group of friends - and recieve rewards for her effort, which can either go for hers own pocket or to account of a choosen charity.

+This projects integrates new API of SIX for P2P payments, and Runkeeper API for getting fitness activtities data of a user.

 Team members

 Albert Hugo Widmann